MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/prepare-gmail-or-google-workspace-accounts.md

 ---

-# Prepare your Gmail or G Suite account for connecting to Outlook and Microsoft 365 or Office 365
+# Prepare your Gmail or Google Workspace account for connecting to Outlook and Microsoft 365 or Office 365

 Before you [connect to your Gmail](https://support.microsoft.com/office/d7012ff0-924f-4f78-8aca-c3912d886c4d) account from Outlook on the web, or [add a Gmail](https://support.microsoft.com/office/6e27792a-9267-4aa4-8bb6-c84ef146101b) account to Outlook, you need to prepare your Gmail account.
 You need to turn on 2-step verification for Gmail and then create an app password that Office 365 will use with your Gmail address to make the connection.

-You will also have to do this if your admin is planning to migrate your [Gmail](https://support.microsoft.com/office/20fdb8f2-fed8-4b14-baf0-bf04b9c44bf7) or [G Suite Gmail](migrate-g-suite-mailboxes.md) to Microsoft 365 or Office 365.
+You will also have to do this if your admin is planning to [Import Gmail to Outlook](https://support.microsoft.com/office/20fdb8f2-fed8-4b14-baf0-bf04b9c44bf7) or [Migrate Gmail Mailboxes](migrate-gmail-mailboxes.md) to Microsoft 365 or Office 365.

-## Enable IMAP for Gmail and G Suite Accounts
+## Enable IMAP for Gmail and Google Workspace Accounts

 **Please make sure that you have enabled IMAP *before* you start the migration process.** Failure to do so will result in migration-related issues.

-To enable IMAP for Gmail or G Suite Accounts:
+To enable IMAP for Gmail or Google Workspace Accounts:

-1. Sign in to your Gmail/G Suite account using a supported browser.
+1. Sign in to your Gmail/Google Workspace account using a supported browser.

 2. Click the **gear icon** located at the top right of the screen.